tiagoseq/NeuralFieldEq.jl/JOSS/paper.md

 # Acknowledgements

-I want to thanks my professor Pedro Lima that kindly reviewed this article.
+A deep thank you to my professor Pedro Lima that kindly reviewed this article.

 # References